HAF Programme

 Value for Money

-Decisions to be confirmed w/c 13th May
+Decisions to be confirmed w/c 28th October

 1. Eligibility: the provision is aimed at free school meal eligible (income related or universal) children, this cohorts needs to make up 85% of the attendance.
 However, there is addition opportunity available to support children deemed as disadvantaged/vulnerable/at risk (historically we have used our partnerships with schools who have pre-existing relationships with these families to help us target them by stealth).
 HAF providers need to ensure their programme is made up at 85% of FSM-eligible.